 error: Could not compile `branches`.

-The expression in the if block evaluates to an integer and the expression in the else block evaluates to a string.
-This can’t work, because variable bindings must have a single type.
-Rust needs to know at compile time what type the number binding is, definitively, so that it can verify at compile time that its type is valid everywhere we use number.
-Rust wouldn’t be able to do that if the type of number was only determined at runtime; the compiler would be more complex and be able to make fewer guarantees about our code if it had to keep track of multiple hypothetical types for any variable binding.
+The expression in the if block evaluates to an integer, and the expression in the else block evaluates to a string.
+This won’t work because variables must have a single type.
+Rust needs to know at compile time what type the number variable is, definitively, so it can verify at compile time that its type is valid everywhere we use number.
+Rust wouldn’t be able to do that if the type of number was only determined at runtime; the compiler would be more complex and would make fewer guarantees about the code if it had to keep track of multiple hypothetical types for any variable.

 Repetition with Loops

-It’s often useful to be able to execute a block of code more than one time.
-For this, Rust has several loops.
+It’s often useful to execute a block of code more than once.
+For this task, Rust provides several loops.
 A loop runs through the code inside the loop body to the end and then starts immediately back at the beginning.
-To try out loops, let’s make a new project called loops.
+To experiment with loops, let’s make a new project called loops.

-There are three kinds of loops in Rust: loop, while, and for.
-Let’s dig in.
+Rust has three kinds of loops: loop, while, and for.
+Let’s try each one.

 Repeating Code with loop

-The loop keyword tells Rust to execute a block of code over and over again forever or until we explicitly tell it to stop.
+The loop keyword tells Rust to execute a block of code over and over again forever or until you explicitly tell it to stop.

-For an example, change the src/main.rs file in your loops directory to look like this:
+As an example, change the src/main.rs file in your loops directory to look like this:

 Filename: src/main.rs